jvc56/MineGCG/README.md

 <h3>Bingo Probabilities</h3>

 The average probabilities of the bingos played by the player.
 These are the probabilities as listed in the Zyzzyva word study program, so higher values are less probable.
+Keep in mind that comparing across lexicons not completely accurate due to the varying amounts of words in each lexicon.

 <h3>Tiles Played</h3>